A Guide To Inverters

 Of course, you still need to know whether the output of the inverter is a pure sine wave or not.
 If a pure sine wave is needed you could consider a generator without an inverter built-in.
 This will probably be cheaper although the frequency might not be as stable.

-The Camping and Caravanning Club Data Sheets:
+The Camping and Caravanning Club guides:

 There are a number of companies on the Club discount pages that offer discounts related to this subject.